wirybeaver/wirybeaver.github.io/_posts/2017-08-17-note-english.md

 Nishanth is a proficient developer come mentor.
 I have worked on several projects with him over the span of 6 years where he proved time and again that he can emerge from a complex situation, he is cool headed in handling complex and delicate situations.
 He also has good experience in working on multiple projects simultaneously.
 His deep knowledge and professional experience in the field of Big data and Full Stack Web development is always impressive.
 I wish all good happens to him and reach great heights in future.

 Nishanth is one of the hardest working students I've ever met.
 He takes the initiative to gain new knowledge and pursue solutions to complex problems.
 He will take a basic problem statement and use it as an opportunity to discover advanced problem solving skills.
 His communication skills are also exemplary.
 Nishanth will be an asset to any organization striving to find the value proposition in big data.

+### Kafka Introduce
+this kind of thing led us to the rat's nest of intergration complexity.

+use event instead of table as the source of the truth of the state  of the system. hook A up to B. Look the system of the truth as being the actual events and keep those around.

+Go back in time. **rewind back where we left off** or reproduce some of these events.
+That thing needs to not just be an event stream but it also needs to be a ledger, a ledger that we can go back in time.

+**distibuteded from the outset**.

+Why not message systems?<br>
+Ordering, is ordering always **guranteed all the way to the consumption side** in message system? <br>
+Horizontal scaling?<br>
+Push.
+Back pressure<br>

+it's distriubted by nature and it's redundant so it's creating copies of these events as they go.

+event ledger, distributed, redundant. a distributed commit log.

+Kafka fundamentals: durability and ordering guaranteed. cluster is core.
+Message queue semantics.

+come into play. let's go through some of those.
+So first is modern ETL, CDC(change data capture).

+Record: key, value, timestamp. immutable, append-only, persisted (do everything in disk)

+broker: node in the cluster
+producer: write record to a broker
+consumer: read record from a broker
+cluster: leader-follower for cluster distribution
+topic: logical name with 1 or more partitions.
+partition: replicated, ordering is only guaranteed in a partition.
+Partitioning can be done manually or based on a key.
+offset: unique sequetial id per partition.
+Consumer instances need to only keep track of the offsets.

+producer partitioning: each partition has one lead server and has zero or more follower server.
+Write and Read are all done in leader.
+Replication factor is based on topic. (when you produce a message to a topic, essentially it just do something like a round robin accross the partition) auto-rebalancing.

+consumer groups: each partition is consumed by exactly one consumer in the group.
+Message consumption is balanced across all consumers in a group.

+quorum, dramatic impact, do the right, confluent console

+### Tian Pan

+When we truly understand a system, we should be able to **identify what each component is and explain how they interact with one another**.

+### Gaurav Sen
+Imagine an appplication which **reaches out** millions of users.
+Request on the server should never fail even if theres is a hardware failure.
+Thus we should have multiple copies of servers in the system and redirect requests to available servers.
+We should make sure information in each server is the same.
+This is important because the user should not **get contradicting information** when their requests is **relayed** by the load balancer and served on different servers over time.

+The difference between cloud and desktop is **nothing really**.
+Could is a set of computers.
+You pay cloud solution providers and they give you computation power.
+Computation power **is nothing but a desktop that they have somewhere** and run your algorithm. **The reason we like to do this** is because the configuration and the reliability can **be taken care of to a large extent by clouder solution providers**.